Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Giants

 Lourdes Gurriel Jr. At The Plate

+- He has hit a long ball in 15.2% of his games this season, and 4% of his chances at the plate.

-- In 41.5% of his games this year, Gurriel has driven in at least one run.
-In 11 of those games (16.9%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.
+- In 42.4% of his games this season, Gurriel has had at least one RBI.
+He's picked up more than one in 16.7% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.